michaeljota/sequelize-auto-ts/README.md

 }
 ```

+# Built-in Generators

+* default: This is the original default generator.
+* entities: This generator creates an additional file with entity interfaces.
+It can be used e.g. for data transfer objects (DTOs) between the frontend and the backend.
+No sequelize code is used in the entity file.

 # Create a custom Code Generator

 If needed you can create your own custom Code Generator for sequelize-auto-ts.
 The default Code Generator uses four template files and script-template as script engine.